stefanDeveloper/heiDGAF/docs/pipeline.rst

 Stage 1: Log Storage
 ====================

 This stage serves as the central contact point for all data.
+Data is read and entered into the pipeline.

 Overview
 --------

 The :class:`LogServer` class is the core component of this stage.
-It reads from several input sources and sends the data to Kafka, where it can be obtained by the following module.
+It reads data from one or multiple data sources and enters it into the pipeline by sending it to Kafka, where it can be obtained by the following module.
+For monitoring, it logs all ingoing log lines including their timestamps of entering and leaving the module.

 Main Class
 ----------